 The vision is clear: to build a world in which the vast majority of people wake up every single morning inspired, feel safe at work, and return home fulfilled at the end of the day.
 I believe the best way to build the world I imagine is with leaders.
 Good leaders.
 Great leaders.
 And so, I’ve devoted my professional life to finding, building, and supporting the leaders who are committed to leading in a way that will more likely bring that vision to life.

 Unfortunately, the practice of leadership is so misunderstood.
 It has nothing to do with rank.
 It has nothing to do with authority.
-Those things may come with a leadership position— and they may help a leader operate with greater efficiency and at greater scale— but those things alone do not define a leader.
+Those things may come with a leadership position and they may help a leader operate with greater efficiency and at greater scale, but those things alone do not define a leader.

-Happy planting and inspire on!
+Trust first and inspire on!

 - Simon Sinek